-They just assumed that the PanAm name would have customers lined up to buy tickets, and these foreign carriers had lots of passengers just hankerin' to do a connect at JFK to Chicago or Miami or wherever.
+The plan just assumed that the PanAm name would have customers lined up to buy tickets, and these foreign carriers had lots of passengers just hankerin' to do a connect at JFK to Chicago or Miami or wherever.

-But physically and economically, the plan was pure fruitcake - airlines at JFK like Air Afrique and JAT Yugoslavian really didn't have much connecting traffic to anyplace.
+But operationally and economically, the plan was pure quicksand - airlines at JFK like Air Afrique and JAT Yugoslavian, and Air Whoever really didn't have much connecting traffic to anyplace.